davea42/tsearch-code/README.md

 We are staying with the standard interfaces.

 ## Implementation oddities
-The code uses names like dwarf_tsearch() instead of just tsearch() so one can have both this tsearch() and GNU or a standard tsearch code available simultaneously with no interference at runtime.
+The code prefixes the function names with dwarf_ so one can have both this tsearch and GNU or a standard tsearch code available simultaneously with no interference at runtime.
 The code here operates like GNU or UNIX tsearch() but is internally incompatible.
+We will usually
-We'll usually refer to tsearch() not dwarf_tsearch() (etc) but we mean either and both unless otherwise specified here.
+refer to tsearch() not dwarf_tsearch() (etc) but we mean either and both unless otherwise specified here.